-The application management architecture (the functionality implemented in 1cFresh technologies and 1C:Subsystems Library) is also interesting.
-Compared to the regular deployment model, this architecture implies stricter requirements to deployment automation processes.
-There are dozens of such processes: creation of data areas ("apartments"), application updates, updates of regulatory data, backup creation, and more.
-Of course, this also increases the requirements to service availability and reliability.
-For example, we implemented the technology for asynchronous calls with guaranteed delivery to ensure reliable interaction between applications and management system components.
+The architecture built for managing multitenant applications is of interest as well.
+And here we mean 1cFresh technologies and 1C:Subsystems Library.
+The automation requirements for administrative processes tend to be much higher as compared to the regular deployment model.
+There are dozens of such processes: creating data areas ("apartments"), updating applications and regulatory data, backups, and others.
+Of course, this sets higher requirements for service availability and reliability.
+Thus, we implemented the guaranteed asynchronous messaging technology to ensure failsafe interaction between applications and management system components.

-Data and process sharing is also tricky, though it might look easy at first glance.
-The hardest part is maintaining the balance between data and process centralization and decentralization.
-On the one hand, centralization reduces costs (in terms of disk space, CPU resources, and administrator efforts).
-On the other hand, it restricts tenant freedom.
-This is one of the aspects of the "dual nature" that we mentioned before: a developer must think about the application both in a narrow sense (a service for a single "apartment") and in a broad sense (a service for all the tenants).
+Though it might look simple at first glance, data and process sharing can be tricky.
+The greatest difficulty is to find the right balance between centralization and decentralization of data and processes.
+On the one hand, centralization reduces costs (in terms of disk space, CPU resources, administrator efforts, and so on...).
+On the other hand, it restricts tenants' freedom.
+This is where we can face the double personality mentioned before: developers must simultaneously treat applications both in a narrow sense (a service for a single "apartment") and in a broad sense (a service for all the tenants).

-It is important to note that we provide a hybrid multitenancy model where a single application can run in both regular and multitenant modes.
-This is a complex task that is well worth a separate article.
+It is important to note that within 1C:Enterprise we provide a hybrid model where a single application can be both an ordinary and multitenant one.
+Still, this is a challenging task that is well worth a separate article.